 St. Paul’s is beautiful on the inside, so it is definitely worth a look if you have the time!

 At this point, you are undoubtedly going to be tired.
-Pick one of these best restaurants for dinner, and call it a night!
+Pick one of these unique restaurants in London for dinner, and call it a night!

 We opted for a night time flight, giving us an extra full day to explore London!